 Alcoholism and the Fifth Step in Alanon

-Find A Sponsor You Can Easily Talk To
+Find An Al-Anon Sponsor You Can Easily Talk To

-Are you a member of Al-anon, the program that has helped millions of people around the world find peace, serenity and happiness, despite having an alcoholic or drug abuser in their family or circle of friends?
-If so, you are probably aware of the 12 Steps that we follow.
-This article contains suggestions for completing your 5th Step.
+Are you a member of Al-anon, the program which has helped millions of people around the world find peace, serenity and happiness, despite having an alcoholic or drug abuser in their family or circle of friends?
+If so, you are probably aware of the 12 Steps which we follow.
+They are nearly identical to the 12 Steps used by members of Alcoholics Anonymous for over 50 years.
+The information below will help you complete your 5th Step.

-Once you have completed your self inventory in the Alanon Fourth Step, your next responsibility is to admit “to God, to ourselves and to another human being the exact nature of our wrongs.”
-Although it may frighten you at first, to imagine telling someone else all the times you were unkind, selfish or emotional, in years to come you may find that this process is also one of the most rewarding experiences you will go through in your lifetime.
+Once you have completed your self inventory in the Al-Anon Fourth Step, your next responsibility is to admit “to God, to ourselves and to another human being the exact nature of our wrongs.”
+Although it may frighten you at first, to imagine telling someone else all the times you were unkind, selfish, emotional, or did something which may have harmed someone else, in the years to come you may find that this process of working on the Al-Anon steps is also one of the most rewarding experiences you will have gone through in your lifetime.

-Often new members wonder how they can share their deepest, darkest secrets with someone else.
+Often, new members wonder how they can share their deepest, darkest secrets with someone else.
 First of all, you may find it easier if you do it a little at a time.
-Since completing an Alanon Fourth Step by using the “Blueprint for Progress” can take months, you will probably discuss your self-inventory with your Alanon sponsor a little at a time, too.
-In this way, you really have the time you need to carefully go through the process, without feeling hurried or stressed.
-In fact, most Alanon members feel a tremendous sense of relief when they discover that there are other people who have shared similar experiences, and are willing to listen as you unburden yourself.
+You will want to start by working on your Alanon Fourth Step and using the “Blueprint for Progress,” which can take months to complete.
+As you go through it, you will probably discuss your self-inventory with your Al-Anon sponsor a little at a time.
+In this way, you will carefully go through the process, without feeling hurried or stressed.
+In fact, most Al-Anon members feel a tremendous sense of relief when they discover there are other people who have shared similar experiences, and are willing to listen as you unburden yourself.

 If You Have Not Already Used the Blueprint for Progress for Your 4th Step, You Will Want to Use it Now

 This is the workbook that most Al-anon members use to complete their 4th Step or personal inventory of their strengths and weaknesses.
 It is a very interesting experience.
-After you complete it, you will want to discuss it with your Al-anon sponsor.
+After you complete it, you will want to discuss it with your Al-anon sponsor, which means you are working on your 5th Step at the same time.
 Some people go through it in a small group or one chapter at a time with their sponsor.
+As someone who has sponsored many other members of Al-Anon over the past 35 years, I have actually gone through the "Blueprint for Progress" several times, myself.

 Remember that you may be sharing some pretty embarrassing things about yourself.
 Listen to different members share at your meetings.
 Ask a few to meet for coffee, or give them a call sometime between meetings.
-Once you find someone that you are comfortable talking to, ask her to be your sponsor.
+Once you find someone that you are comfortable talking to, ask him or her to be your sponsor.
+Most groups recommend that you choose a sponsor who is your same gender.

 Once you have a sponsor, they will guide you through all your steps, particularly steps 4 through 9.
 When you are ready, complete your 4th Step and then share it with your sponsor.
 This is how you do your Alanon 5th Step.